PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Related Work

+Recently, in addition to image-based 3D detection from monocular image or stereo images, a comprehensive scene understanding with surrounding cameras has drawn a lot of attention, where the well-known bird's-eye-view (BEV) representation is generally adopted for better feature fusion from multiple surrounding images.
+LSS~\citep{philion2020lift} and CaDDN~\citep{reading2021categorical} predicts depth distribution to ``lift'' the 2D image features to a BEV feature map for 3D detection.
+Their follow-up works~\citep{huang2021bevdet,huang2022bevdet4d,li2022bevdepth,xie2022m} learn a depth-based implicit projection to project image features to BEV space.
+Some other works also explore transformer structure to project image features from perspective view to BEV space via cross attention, such as DETR3D~\citep{wang2022detr3d}, PETR~\citep{liu2022petr,liu2022petrv2}, BEVFormer~\citep{li2022bevformer}, PolarFormer~\citep{jiang2022polarformer}, etc. Although these works greatly improve the performance of image-based 3D detection by projecting multi-view images to a unified BEV space, the inaccurate depth estimation is still the main challenge for image-based 3D detection.

-\textbf{Representation Learning on Point Clouds.} Recently representation learning on point clouds has drawn lots of attention for improving the performance of point cloud classification and segmentation \cite{qi2017pointnet,qi2017pointnet++,zhou2018voxelnet,wang2019dynamic,huang2018recurrent,zhao2019pointweb,li2018pointcnn,su2018splatnet,wu2019pointconv,jaritz2019multi,jiang2019hierarchical,thomas2019kpconv,choy20194d,liu2020closer,xu2020grid}.
-In terms of 3D detection, previous methods generally project the point clouds to regular bird view grids \cite{Chen2017CVPR,yang2018pixor} or 3D voxels \cite{zhou2018voxelnet,Chen2019fastpointrcnn} for processing point clouds with 2D/3D CNN.
-3D sparse convolution \cite{SubmanifoldSparseConvNet,3DSemanticSegmentationWithSubmanifoldSparseConvNet} are adopted in \cite{yan2018second,shi2020part} to effectively learn sparse voxel-wise features from the point clouds.
-Qi et al. \cite{qi2017pointnet,qi2017pointnet++} proposes the PointNet to directly learn point-wise features from the raw points, where set abstraction operation enables flexible receptive fields by setting different search radii. \cite{liu2019point} combines both voxel-based CNN and point-based multi-layer percetron (MLP) network for efficient point feature learning.
-In comparison, our PV-RCNNs take advantages from both the voxel-based (\emph{i.e.}, 3D sparse convolution) and PointNet-based (\emph{i.e.}, set abstraction operation) strategies to enable both high-quality 3D proposal generation and flexible receptive fields for improving the 3D detection performance.
+\textbf{Representation Learning on Point Clouds.} Recently representation learning on point clouds has drawn lots of attention for improving the performance of 3D classification and segmentation \citep{qi2017pointnet,qi2017pointnet++,wang2019dynamic,huang2018recurrent,zhao2019pointweb,li2018pointcnn,su2018splatnet,wu2019pointconv,jaritz2019multi,jiang2019hierarchical,thomas2019kpconv,choy20194d,liu2020closer}.
+In terms of 3D detection, previous methods generally project the points to regular 2D pixels \citep{Chen2017CVPR,yang2018pixor} or 3D voxels \citep{zhou2018voxelnet,chen2019fast} for processing them with 2D/3D CNN.
+Sparse convolution \citep{3DSemanticSegmentationWithSubmanifoldSparseConvNet} is adopted in \citep{yan2018second,shi2020part} to effectively learn sparse voxel features from point clouds.
+Qi et al. \citep{qi2017pointnet,qi2017pointnet++} proposes PointNet to directly learn point features from raw points, where set abstraction enables flexible receptive fields by setting different search radii. \citep{liu2019point} combines both voxel CNN and point multi-layer percetron network for efficient point feature learning.
+In comparison, our PV-RCNNs take advantages from both voxel-based (\emph{i.e.}, 3D sparse convolution) and point-based (\emph{i.e.}, set abstraction) strategies to enable both high-quality 3D proposal generation with dense BEV detection heads and flexible receptive fields in 3D space for improving 3D detection performance.

+\textbf{3D Object Detection with Point Clouds.} Most of existing 3D detection approaches can be roughly classified into three categories in terms of different strategies to learn point cloud features, \emph{i.e.}, the voxel-based methods, the point-based methods as well as the methods combining both points and voxels.